Master of Marine Management application information

 HINT: If you completed an honours thesis, one of your references should be from your honours thesis supervisor.
 If this is not possible, please explain why not in your application.
 Your other academic references should come from faculty (tenure track or tenured) who taught you in upper level and/or seminar-type classes.

 HINT: Life happens, and the MAP Admissions Committee understands that.
 Use this form as an opportunity to explain yourself (grades, reference selection, work experience, etc.).
 All applications are considered confidential.

 The curriculum vitae should summarize your academic and work history, research, publications, awards, fellowships, extra-curricular activities and volunteer experience.

 Any additional material you think would assist your application is welcomed.
 This would include honours thesis, publications, major papers written for upper level undergraduate courses, etc.

-HINT: If you have completed an honours thesis please submit a copy.
+HINT: If you have completed an honours thesis, submit a copy.
 Otherwise a major/research paper prepared for an upper level course should be included to support your application.

 f.
 English Language Competency

 International students must complete the same admission process as Canadian students.
-If English is not your first language and you did not complete your last degree at an English-speaking institution, you must submit an English proficiency test score.
+If English is not your first language and you did not complete your most recent degree at an English-speaking institution, you must submit an English proficiency test score.